vanyasahay/emojiMemoryGame-pp2/README.md

 # Fruits Emoji Memory Game

-Fruits Memory game is based on Javascripts where fruits emojis are used to build up this game.
+Fruits Emoji Memory game is based on Javascripts where fruits emojis are used to build up this game.
 Players have to find matching emojis and once all emojis are matched then game is over.
-To make this game existing three functions are added- Start, Total number of flips and Total time taken to match emojis.
+To play this game, three functions are added- Start, Total number of flips and Total time taken to match emojis.
 ![Responsice Mockup](/assets/images/emojiMemoryGame.png)